harshac/darbadar/_posts/blogs/2018-07-15-shooting-landscapes-II.md

 layout: post
 suptitle: The non-technical travel photography tutorial series for the lazy amateur.
 title: "Shooting landscapes - II"
-albumId: 72157669161991587
 featureImage: https://c1.staticflickr.com/1/840/42709114874_6991d6e8ae_c.jpg
-categories: stories photography
+categories: free
-genre: tutorial
+genre: Tutorial
 tags: Travel Photography Tutorial AmateurPhotographer
+albumId: 72157669161991587
 positionX: 30%
 positionY: 65%
 thumbnail-position-x: 55%
+socialMedia: A fun and easy tutorial to landscape photography for amateurs
 ---

 Well, hello!
 We are yet again taking a break from narrating travel stories today and instead scratching the gross, putrid armpit of travel photography.
 (You can read our previous tutorial [here](https://darbadar.com/stories/photography/2018/06/shooting-landscapes/).
 Additionally, you can find bite-sized travel photography tutorials that we do under [#shootwithdarbadar](https://www.instagram.com/explore/tags/shootwithdarbadar/){:target="_blank"} on our Instagram account [@darbadartrails](https://www.instagram.com/darbadartrails/){:target="_blank"}.)
 Be warned though, this guide/series is a non-technical photography guide meant for those who want to learn just enough to shoot decent photographs while travelling without wanting to read a thesis on the subject.